Zeph1rr/airhockey/README.md

 ## Usage

-First you should clone the project install requirements
+First of all, you should clone the project and install requirements

 ### Windows
 ```bash